ZikangXiong/ToyRLAlgorithms/README.md

 ## REINFROCE
 [note](notebook/REINFORCE.ipynb), [code](algorithms/reinforce.py)
 Vanilla policy gradient.
 1. In practice, the computation of log probability can be inefficient.
-Notice that the log probability is an indicator of likelyhood.
-Thus, we can replace it with MSE o cross entropy loss.
+Notice that the log probability is an indicator of likelihood.
+Thus, we can replace it with MSE or cross entropy loss.
 See [here](http://rail.eecs.berkeley.edu/deeprlcourse/static/slides/lec-5.pdf) for more details.
-2. The sum of reward term can have high variance, use baseline can help.
+2. The sum of reward terms can have high variance, using a baseline can help.
 Minus a constant from reward collected is unbiased in expectation, but it can reduce the variance.
 See [here](http://rail.eecs.berkeley.edu/deeprlcourse/static/slides/lec-5.pdf) for more details.
 3. The on-policy algorithm is not sample-efficient, importance sampling can help.
 See [here](http://rail.eecs.berkeley.edu/deeprlcourse/static/slides/lec-5.pdf) for more details.

 ## TRPO